 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-Patricia Beer and The Lost Woman
+Patricia Beer And A Summary of The Lost Woman

 The Lost Woman is a curious poem that takes the reader from the present to the past and back again, reflecting on the relationship between mother and daughter.

 Now that the mother has passed away, the daughter attempts to try and understand the life she led.
 One of the major themes in the poem is grief and the stages one has to go through in order to deal with the death of a mother.